58 YEARS OF HELPING OUR NEIGHBORS

 Juan holds a master’s degree from the School of Social Service Administration at the University of Chicago, a Master of Divinity from Northern Baptist Theological Seminary and a B.A. in psychology and philosophy from Ottawa University.

-Scott Stephens (Procurement Specialist)
+Keith Kidston (Procurement Specialist)

 BOARD

-Charles Herrig (Board President)
+Charles Herrig (Treasurer)

 Charles began working with Common Pantry in Summer of 2017 volunteering in evening food distribution, providing translation service, and working with clients.
 He has over 10 years of experience in food manufacturing, first managing operations at Good Foods Group based out of Chicago and currently manages fruit procurement for Zentis North America.
 Charles has a BS and MS in accounting from Northeastern Illinois University.
 In addition to his work at Common Pantry he is a member of the Emerging Leaders Auxiliary Board at Casa Central.

-David Camp (Treasurer)
+David Camp (Director)

 David has called Chicago home for over a decade and currently resides in the Ravenswood Manor community.
 He is originally from Michigan where he attended Western Michigan University majoring in finance.
 David has spent the last 15 years working in banking and is currently a loan officer with CrossCountry Mortgage.